Markram71/Bitwig-Performance-Twister/docs/README.md

 ## Implemented Modes
 ### Mode 1 Mixer
-This bank or mode contains a basic mixer for 16 channels in Bitwig.
+This mode contains a basic mixer for 16 channels in Bitwig.
 Every encoder of the Midi Fighter Twister is associated to one track in Bitwig.

 | Encoder | Turn (Twisting)      | Click & turn | Click           | Long Click            |Shift Click (1)      | RGB Light                   |
 |:-------:|----------------------|--------------|-----------------|-----------------------|---------------------|-----------------------------|